 Interior Drainage System

 If you’re looking for interior waterproofing, you’re going to want to invest in interior drainage tiles and sump pumps.
-Local basement waterproofing professionals will be able to integrate these waterproofing solutions into your home while the builders construct your foundation.
+At JES, our basement waterproofing professionals will be able to integrate these waterproofing solutions into your home while the builders construct your foundation.

-If you’re interested in a waterproofing solution that’s a little less construction-oriented, you can always damp proof your home.
+If you’re interested in a less construction-oriented waterproofing solution, you can always damp proof your home.
 To damp proof your basement and foundation during construction, you’ll need to ask your contractors to spray this tar-based emulsion along your walls.
 This way, you’ll create a hydrophobic barrier between the outdoors and your support structures.

 When you’re waterproofing a new home, the site work is almost as important as the solution you’ve chosen to work with.
-That’s why you always want to collaborate with foundation and basement repair professionals as well as experienced construction workers.
+That’s why you always want to collaborate with foundation and basement repair professionals and experienced construction workers.
 While DIY-ing a waterproofing solution may seem appealing, it’s always best to leave this kind of work to the professionals.

 Are you ready to protect your future home?
-Reach out to Baltimore’s experienced contractors for a free inspection and estimate and start discussing what waterproofing solutions may best suit your new home.
+Reach out to JES for a free inspection and estimate, and start discussing what waterproofing solutions may best suit your new home.